SECURE 2.0: Roth Catch-Up Contribution Rules for High Earners Starting in 2026

 In addition to expanding catch-up contributions limits for some savers, SECURE 2.0 also introduced a significant rule for plan catch-up contributions for higher-earning employees.
 Catch-up contributions allow those who are closer to retirement (age 50 and up) to “catch-up” on retirement saving, as many do not save as much earlier in their careers.
-Beginning January 1, 2026, employees over 50 who earned $145,000 or more in FICA (wages subject to Social Security taxes) the prior calendar year will be required to make those catch-up contributions on a Roth (after-tax) basis.
+Beginning January 1, 2026, employees who will attain age 50 by year-end who earned $150,000 or more in prior-year FICA (wages subject to Social Security taxes) will be required to make those catch-up contributions on a Roth (after-tax) basis.
+For example, 2025 wages would be considered for 2026 applicability.
 Those earning below this threshold in the previous year, will still have the option to make their catch-up contributions on a Pre-Tax, or if allowed by the plan, a Roth Basis.

 When it Becomes Effective